 I really think that they taste fresher coming from only a few miles away rather than from across the country.
 Or, you can always try growing a crop in your own back yard.
 It’s quite easy to grow and you’ll always have it when you need it if you do.

 This healthy rhubarb dessert is also delicious served with sweetened ricotta cheese or served over French vanilla ice cream.
 Or, you can serve this blueberry rhubarb sauce compote on top of waffles or pancakes.

 Why not drizzle it over the top of pound cake, a yellow cake, or a bundt cake recipe?
 Or, I enjoy eating it spooned over the top of my yogurt for breakfast.
 There are so many different possibilities.

 Or, if it is close to the holidays, you can give a jar of this blueberry rhubarb sauce as a gift.
 Why not include a pancake or waffle mix, a few pretty kitchen towels, a wooden spoon, and recipe cards for a kitchen gift or Christmas gift for a newly married couple.

 Can I freeze this recipe?

 You don’t want your blueberry rhubarb sauce to get freezer burn or take on the flavors of other things in the freezer.
 This easy rhubarb recipe should last properly sealed for up to six months in the freezer.

 You may also like these rhubarb recipes:

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.